Vinayakroy/MovieClient/README.md

 Frontend routing solves this problem by allowing us to change the content displayed on the screen without reloading the entire webpage.
 This creates a much smoother, faster, and more app-like experience.
 It's like navigating through different sections of a large store without ever leaving the building.

+For our MovieClient application, this means:
+  When you visit /, you see the homepage with all the movies.
+  Clicking a movie's "Play Trailer" button takes you to /Trailer/:id (where :id is the movie's unique YouTube ID) to watch its trailer, without the whole page blinking.
+  Clicking "Reviews" for a movie leads you to /Reviews/:id (where :id is the movie's unique IMDb ID) to read and write reviews, again, seamlessly.

+This "internal GPS" helps the application decide which specific part (or "page") of the website to show you based on the URL in your browser's address bar.